How It Works

 • Provably fair games publish their crash formula.
 You can verify the RTP mathematically, not just trust an auditor’s certificate.

-• Variable-RTP games (Plinko, Mines) only hit 99% on their lowest-risk settings.
+• Variable-RTP games (like Plinko) only hit their top RTP on their lowest-risk settings.
+Mines, by contrast, holds a fixed 97% at every mine count.
 Check which setting applies.

 *Rocketman’s RTP is operator-adjustable between 96.5% and 98.5%.
 The figure shown is the default.